 As part of verifying personnel credentials, these specialists do background checks, contact licensing boards, review license applications, request education details and interview references.
-They may also assist with hiring new staff by reviewing job applications and resumes to ensure that applicants fulfill all necessary licensing and credential requirements — both for the role and the specific healthcare industry.
+They may also assist with hiring new staff by reviewing resumes and applications to ensure that applicants fulfill all necessary licensing and credential requirements — both for the role and the specific healthcare industry.

 The process of assessing healthcare facility practices might require credentialing specialists to review the ways in which services are executed.
 This is to ascertain that the facility is operating within stipulated state and federal regulations.

 Computer skills are another requirement.
-Top candidates in the medical credentialing field are proficient in Microsoft Word and Excel, and they have experience working with database management systems.
+Proficiencies in Microsoft Word and Excel are typically necessary in the medical credentialing field, as is experience working with database management systems.
 The ability to type and enter data quickly, at a rate of around 50 words per minute, is also highly desirable.

 Are soft skills important?